Wondering what to do if you have just one day in TelAviv?

 Visit our Tel Aviv Museum Guide to select which museum works for you.

-My favorite place is definitely exquisite old Jaffa, Israel in the south of Tel Aviv.
+Exquisite old Jaffa, Israel in the south of Tel Aviv is a must-see in Tel Aviv.

-Well, Eden won the day.
-Sort of...
-We decided to stroll (and shop!) around in colorful Nachalat Binyamin, an outdoors arts and crafts street fair open every Tuesday and Friday.
+We decided to stroll and shop around in colorful Nachalat Binyamin, an outdoors arts and crafts street fair open every Tuesday and Friday.

 While you shop, there is always some kind of free street show you or the kids can enjoy.
 Today we got to see ‘Juicy Lucy’ and you can see it too -